lmichelin/open-github-links-in-ide/README.md

 I have not tested WebStorm support yet, feedbacks are welcome!

 You can also use the built-in web server of any JetBrains editor (IDEA, WebStorm, PhpStorm, WebStorm, ...) instead of the url handler.
 For that you need to install the PHP plugin.
 See [here](https://www.jetbrains.com/help/idea/php-built-in-web-server.html) for more information.
 The built-in web server must be started on port 63342.

+> To disable JetBrains warning "_'file' API is requested.
+Do you trust unknown host?_", you can go to `File > Settings > Build, Execution, Deployment > Debugger` and Check the _Allow unsigned requests_ in the _Built-in Server_ section.

 ## New features & bugs